All Episodes

 Because obviously the Republicans need to learn themselves what they want in a nominee.

-And he went on to describe all of the Republican nominees that Turned out to be commie libs, such as Earl Warren and Harry Blackman, all these Republican presidents that nominate justices and end up writing Roe versus Wade.
+And he went on to describe all of the Republican nominees that turned out to be commylibs, such as Earl Warren and Harry Blackman, all these Republican presidents that nominate justices that end up writing Roe versus Wade.

 So Will's point is cracking a joke.